Discovering stochastic dynamical equations from biological time series data: Methods

+Here, $\bff(\bx)$ is a $d$-dimensional vector function, called the deterministic or \emph{drift} function, governing the average rate of change of $\bx$ over time. $\bg$ is a $d \times d$ matrix function, called the stochastic or \emph{diffusion} function, and governs the fluctuations around the average value.
+The off-diagonal entries of $\bg$ capture correlated fluctuations across components.

-Eq.~\ref{eq:sde} describes how the rate of change of $x$ depends on the instantaneous value of $x$.
-The average rate of change of $x$ over time is governed by $f$, called the deterministic or \emph{drift} function.
-The fluctuation around the average value is governed by $g^2$, called the stochastic or \emph{diffusion} function.
-When $g$ is a constant (i.e. independent of $x$), the strength of the noise is the same for all values of $x$, and is called \emph{additive} or \emph{state-independent} noise.
-When $g$ depends on $x$, the strength of the noise depends on the instantaneous value of $x$, and is called \emph{multiplicative} or \emph{state-dependent} noise~\cite{horsthemke1989book}.
+When $\bg$ is a constant matrix independent of $\bx$, the strength of the noise is the same for all values of $\bx$, and is called \emph{additive} or \emph{state-independent} noise.
+When $\bg$ is a function of $\bx$, the strength of the noise depends on the instantaneous value of $\bx$, and is called \emph{multiplicative} or \emph{state-dependent} noise~\cite{horsthemke1989book}.

+If $\bx(t)$ is governed by the SDE in Eq.~\ref{eq:sde}, the drift and diffusion functions can be expressed in terms of the \emph{Kramers-Moyal coefficients} as follows: